RJNY/RJNY.github.io/_posts/2015-05-11-you-suck-at-interviews.markdown

 ##References

 You can learn more about Big-O with the [Big-O cheat sheet](http://bigocheatsheet.com/).
+[Cracking the Coding Interview](http://amzn.com/098478280X) is THE book to buy for interviews.
+Seriously a must-have.
 I'm also a big fan of [interview cake](https://www.interviewcake.com/).